tokio-rs/mio/doc/getting-started.md

 But lets talk about some the nuanced parts.

-The only time a read can succeed while pushing 0 bytes into the buffer `Ok(Some(0))` is when the socket is closed or the client end of the connection shut down its half of the connection using [`shutdown()`](http://rustdoc.s3-website-us-east-1.amazonaws.com/mio/master/mio/tcp/enum.Shutdown.html).
+The only time a read can succeed while pushing 0 bytes into the buffer, `Ok(Some(0))`, is when the socket is closed or the client end of the connection shuts down its half of the connection using [`shutdown()`](http://rustdoc.s3-website-us-east-1.amazonaws.com/mio/master/mio/tcp/enum.Shutdown.html).

-We'll come back to how we handle this later.

-If the read returns an `Ok(None)`, the event notification is a spurious so we reregister the socket with the event loop and wait for another ready notification.
+If the read returns an `Ok(None)`, the event notification is spurious so we reregister the socket with the event loop and wait for another ready notification.

 The most interesting result of a read operation is when the read completes